Some states allow parents to get out of vaccinations. Then this happens

 One of the hot spots is the Pacific Northwest, specifically Seattle, Spokane and Portland.

 On Friday, Washington Gov. Jay Inslee declared a state of emergency after 35 confirmed cases of measles and 11 suspected cases in his state.
-Since then, there's been another confirmed case in Washington, and one case in Oregon.
+Since then, two more cases were confirmed in Washington and one case in Oregon.
+Hawaii also reported two cases in visitors from Washington who were infected before traveling to the islands.

 In 2016, the American Academy of Pediatrics took a stance that personal and religious exemptions should end.

-"It's really a no-brainer," said Dr. Yvonne Maldonado, chair of the AAP's Committee on Infectious Diseases.
+"It's really a no-brainer," said Dr. Yvonne Maldonado, chair of the academy's Committee on Infectious Diseases.

 The pediatricians' group supports only medical exemptions, such as for children undergoing chemotherapy, since the vaccine could be harmful to them.